 A brand, first and foremost, should have ‘physique’ with physical specifications and qualities.
 It is made of a combination of either salient objective features (which immediately come to mind when the brand is quoted in a survey) or emerging ones.
 Physical appearance is important but it is not all.
 Nevertheless, the first step in developing a brand is to define its physical aspect: What is it concretely?
 What does it do?
 What does it look like?
 The physical facet also comprises the brand’s prototype: the flagship product that is representative of the brand’s qualities.

-Also, colour of the product (say Black in the case of Coke), should be a part of the physique.
+Also, the colour of the product (say Black in the case of Coke), should be a part of the physique.
 And if so, you can never imagine a colourless Coke.
 There could be variants of different colours but the brand colour will never change.

 Example: Mountain Dew, a drink from Pepsico, promises thrill and adventure and therefore always loops in celebrities who are seen close to sports.